 Its second speciality is another dish beloved by the Spanish; croquetas, which are made from breaded bechamel, served piping hot and typically feature little bits of ham.
 Here they have 5 different croquetas every day, with ingredients like porcini mushrooms, steak with honey and mustard or blue cheese.

 The raucous atmosphere in the evening is incredible; don’t come here for a quiet dinner!
 The customers are young and hungry, and the waiters survive the onslaught with energy and good humour.
-There are other foods of course, and a very reasonably priced lunch menu too.
+There are other dishes of course, and a very reasonably priced lunch menu too.

 You can get tortilla and croquetas in almost every bar in Madrid, but often they are indifferent.
 Don’t settle – make a pilgrimage to Bar Casa Paco and experience some of the best!